AbdelrhmanAli123/Microservices-EKS-Helm-Jenkins-Challenge/README.md

 ##
 ## :scroll: Overview

-This project involves the deployment of a sample web application in a containerized environment using Docker and Kubernetes.
+This project involves the deployment of a simple web application in a containerized environment using Docker and Kubernetes.
 The application is built using Node.js and MongoDB for data storage, with Redis being used as a caching service.
 Two endpoints have been implemented: one for saving user information (username and IP) to MongoDB, and another for retrieving the list of users and their IPs.
 Notably, a Jenkins CI/CD pipeline has been integrated for streamlined development and deployment on Amazon EKS.

 ## :gear: Requirements:-